Pixel6554/Vive-power-puck/README.md

-# Vive Power Puck - Prot v1
+# Vive tracker charging shield - Prot v1
 ## Introduction
 **UNTESTED - WAITING FOR PARTS**
 I saw some existing charging solutions for vives and they were kinda meh or pretty bad.
 Whenever i see a design that i dont particularly like i decide to recreate and improve upon it and i had some free time so i created this in ~ 4-5 hrs.